 I am a Yale University Berkeley College graduate of the Yale Class of 2012 with an Intensive B.S. in Molecular, Cellular, and Developmental Biology.
 Eager for tutoring opportunities, I welcome any of you who wishes to undergo SAT/PSAT or ACT Test Preparation that will get you the scores you need for admission to the college of your choice.
 As for my experience, I have tutoring experience in both one-to-one settings, going as far back as high school, and group/classroom settings, especially from my 4 years of tutoring with Yale MATHCOUNTS.
 As a likely future graduate student myself, it is my general goal in life to continue the tradition of passing forth knowledge.
 Not surprisingly, I have always considered tutoring and education among the most noble of professions where both parties, student and teacher, benefit and learn.
 What makes me an excellent tutor?
-Over the course of my 26 years of life I have had the good fortune of cultivating a variety and number of skill sets, some of which are academic and social in nature.
-While I certainly consider academic prowess important for the success of any instructor, I would say the most important skill set I have developed over the course of my lifetime is that of adaptability.
-If a tutor can adapt him/herself to the mode and manner of thinking of another, the tutor as well as the tutor's audience will have especially effective and enriching transactions.
+Over the course of my life I have had the good fortune of cultivating a variety and number of skill sets, some of which are academic and social in nature.
+While I certainly consider academic prowess important for the success of any instructor, I would say the most important skill set I have developed is that of adaptability.
+If a tutor can adapt him/herself to the mode and manner of thinking of another, the tutor, as well as the tutor's audience, will have especially effective and enriching transactions.

 Undergraduate Degree: Yale University - Bachelor of Science, Biology, General